-NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $30,000 to United Knitting in Cleveland, Tennessee, for incumbent worker training.
-More than $3 million in Incumbent Worker Training Grants was awarded in fiscal year 2005-06 benefiting almost 15,000 Tennessee workers who retained their jobs and received skill upgrades.
+NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $50,000 to Duracell.
+This Incumbent Worker Training Grant is one of many to be awarded this year to help Tennessee companies avoid downsizing and keep jobs in the state.
+More than $1 million in Incumbent Worker Training Grants was awarded in fiscal year 2004-2005 benefiting more than 6,000 Tennessee workers.

-The Southeast Tennessee Development District played a vital role in awarding this grant to United Knitting LP.
+The Southeast Tennessee Development District played a key role in awarding the grant to Duracell.

 The Tennessee Department of Labor and Workforce Development administers the Incumbent Worker Training program.
 The program has been structured to be flexible to meet the business's training objectives.
 The business may use public, private, or its own in-house training provider based on the nature of the training.